-From affixing props in place to masking holes, repairing curtains and covering cracks on stage, there’s dozens of uses to keep gaffer tape around.
+From affixing props in place to masking holes, repairing curtains, and covering cracks on stage, there are dozens of uses to keep gaffer tape around.
 Patch up a bean bag weight, create a makeshift tripod plate, the list goes on!

-Gaffer tape is also great to use to hold microphone packs in place, fixing microphone stand positions, patching up speaker drivers and other uses.
+Gaffer tape is also great to use to hold microphone packs in place, fix microphone stand positions, patch up speaker drivers, and other uses.

 Kim Kardashian herself has endorsed it as the best choice to keep, shall we say, her assets in place, and gaffer tape has definitely earned itself some more fans with that testament.